jlehikoinen/media-management-helper/README.md

 OS X LaunchD system can be used with the `media_mgmt_helper.py` script to automatically move files from source folder to target folder(s).

 Edit `com.yourdomain.media_mgmt_helper.plist` file with your personal details.
 Make sure that source path and `WatchPaths` path match.
+Add two target folders, if you want to put photos and videos into separate folders.

 - `media_mgmt_helper.py` location
 - Source folder